 This means that only the best companies succeed and second rate propositions fail.
 This is natural selection applied to business and a very effective system for selecting the best companies.

 However, as the crowdfunding platforms take a percentage of the raised money from a successful proposition, it is in their interest for companies to succeed.
 To allow more companies on their platform to flourish and generate more revenue, the platform companies started making those rules less strict.

 The first amendment was legitimate and allows the company to revalue their proposition by offering more equity in their company if funding is not forthcoming.

 The second change, which started to occur a couple of years ago, allowed the deadline to be moved.
 If a company did not raise the full monies within the specified time period, typically a month, the deadline could be extended, at first by a couple of days.
 This started with good intent, if a company had almost reached its funding target within the deadline, allowing a small extension to permit a couple of late micro funders to take it past the goal was sensible.
 However, I now regularly see companies reaching less than 50% funding and having their deadline extended by multiple months, time and time again.

 The final nail in the coffin has been struck recently with the introduction of crowd donation sites.
 These are a hybrid of Charity and Equity investment sites.
 The inexperienced investor is now being asked for donations for projects and companies that are not charities.
 The donations do not provide any rewards or equity in the companies and are a form of begging.

 There are some non charitable organisations that legitimately raise money by donations, such as political parties or human rights causes.
 But applying it to the funding of commercial companies is irresponsible.

-This has to stop before it corrupts an otherwise empowering industry.
 I am not a fan of heavy regulation, but perhaps it is time for government to step in and create regulations specifically for this industry.
-Perhaps its time for crowdfunding to mature and become a primary industry with all that entails.